 In most towns, on-street parking is arranged by districts, with the most central areas costing more.
 Look out for the signs or use a phone app to see which area you’re currently in.

 You can pay for the parking with cash or with mobile parking if you have a local mobile phone.
 With a local phone you can pay using either a smartphone app or a text message to the parking company.

 In Tallinn, using mobile phone is the most common way to pay for parking – you just download the app onto your phone, register your vehicle and enjoy the easy navigation of the system.

 Never forget to pay for the parking – the parking operator work swiftly and without mercy.

 There is no standard or regulated meter rate in Estonia.
 You need to order a taxi or choose one from a rank, rather than hail it from the street.
 You can choose any available taxi from the rank, and don’t have to pick the first one from the line.

-You can also use an app like Taxify to find taxis in the vicinity.
+You can also use an app like Bolt or Yandex to find taxis in the vicinity.